omnetpp/omnetpp/doc/src/userguide/sequence-chart.rst

 as soon as it turns out that they actually have events.

 Module axes can be reordered with the option :guilabel:`Axis Ordering Mode` |axisordering_image|.
-Ordering can be manual, or sorted by module name, by module id or by minimizing the total number of axes that arrows cross.
+Ordering can be manual or sorted by module name, module ID, or by minimizing the total number of axes that arrows cross.

 .. note::

    The algorithm that minimizes crossings works by taking a random sample from the file and determines the order of axes from that (which means that the resulting order will only be an approximation).
-A more precise algorithm, which takes all arrows into account would not be practical because of the typically large size of eventlog files.
+A more precise algorithm, which takes all arrows into account, would not be practical because of the typically large size of eventlog files.

 Gutter
 ~~~~~~